Roberto Coda Zabetta at the Ronchini Gallery

 So what next?
 Zabetta has plans to head to Brazil in the future, no doubt to be inspired by the dramas unfolding in government – a true representation of what the man is like, travelling the world to get to the heart of Man.
 The exhibition is a small window into our consciousness, showcasing fear and power.

-Roberto Coda Zabetta is at the Ronchini Gallery until 31st July 2013, for further information visit here.
+Roberto Coda Zabetta is at the Ronchini Gallery until 31st July 2013.
+For further information visit the gallery’s website here.